acciochris/acciochris.github.io/blog/posts/engr-montage.md

 statement and it mentioned "montage" as a possible structure.

 :::{important}
-I am not in any way affliated with College Essay Guy.
+I am not in any way affiliated with College Essay Guy.
 :::

 Nevertheless, I believe that the word "montage" captures the essence of this post pretty well, as it